 Causes of high static pressure include:

 If the noise came from your ducts, change the air filter (if it’s dirty).
 Also, open your supply vents and make sure they’re not blocked by furniture or curtains.

-If that didn’t work, call a professional to find the issue and fix it.
+If that didn’t work, call a professional heating contractor to find the issue and fix it.

-Ragsdale Heating, Air and Plumbing has been serving the metro Atlanta area for over 19 years.
-Contact us online for more information on how we can help you.
+Ragsdale Heating, Air, Plumbing & Electrical has been serving the metro Atlanta area for over 25 years.